jfelten/My_bare_metal_k8s/kubernetes.md

 * [Kubernetes set up](https://github.com/jfelten/My_bare_metal_k8s/blob/master/kubernetes.md)
 * [Cluster operations](https://github.com/jfelten/My_bare_metal_k8s/blob/master/clusterops.md)

-## Create a Kubernetes cluster that runs in kvm based nodes
+## Create a Kubernetes cluster that runs on KVM based nodes

-I decided to use kvm vm templates for the flexibility, safety and isolation.
+I decided to use KVM VM templates for the flexibility, safety, and isolation.
 There are breakages and incompatibilities with each new kubernetes release and I usually have to massage the node image and ansible scripts.

-For reliability I try to keep my blade OS as clean as possible.
+For reliability, I try to keep my blade OS as clean as possible.

 ### cluster node sizing

 At this point in time sizing a kubernetes node is more art than science and depends a lot on what it runs.
-I have standardized on 4 node clusters with 4 GB RAM 2 CPU cores, and 100 GB of disk on each.
+I have standardized on 4 node clusters with 4 GB RAM 2 CPU cores, and 100 GB disk on each.
 This should be enough to run most medium sized applications.
 As time passes node resources will be adjusted as necessary.

 ### create a kvm node template